resources

 GUIDING PRINCIPLE

-To safeguard the residents, infrastructure, and economy, we commit to advancing policies that enhance hurricane resiliency through proactive planning, innovative solutions, and community engagement to ensure a sustainable and secure future.
+To safeguard the residents, infrastructure, and economy, we commit to advancing policies that enhance hurricane resiliency through proactive planning, innovative solutions, and community engagement to ensure a sustainable and secure future.- Support investing in resilient infrastructure by upgrading stormwater systems, electrical grids, coastal defenses, and critical facilities like hospitals and emergency centers.

 GUIDING PRINCIPLE